Non-QM Loans

 A few basic types of documentation you may need to get approved for a home loan include the following:

-• Bank statements: Bank statements are crucial documents for Non-QM mortgage loans because they help underwriters verify your income and determine whether you have the ability to repay the loan.
-Lenders may ask for these documents with conventional loans as well, but they’re most important for Non-QM loans like bank statements and asset-based loans.
+- Bank statements: Bank statements are crucial documents for non-QM mortgage loans because they help underwriters verify your income and determine whether you have the ability to repay the loan.
+Lenders may ask for these documents with conventional loans as well, but they’re most important for non-QM loans like bank statement loans and asset-based loans.

 The exact type of documentation you’ll need depends on the loan.
 For instance, one of the key differences between DSCR vs. conventional loans is the type of documentation required to determine a borrower’s ability to repay.
 DSCR loans are for investment properties and determine whether the rental income can cover the total cost of the mortgage, so there’s no income verification, but you’ll have to provide information regarding the rental income of a particular property.

 Non-QM mortgage products may be more expensive than other types of home loans.
-Since they’re not backed by Fannie Mae or Freddie Mac and can’t be sold on the secondary mortgage lender, they’re riskier investments for Non-QM mortgage lenders.
+Since they’re not backed by Fannie Mae or Freddie Mac and can’t be sold on the secondary mortgage market, they’re riskier investments for non-QM mortgage lenders.

 To mitigate this risk, lenders typically require higher minimum down payment amounts and interest rates that can make these loans more expensive than traditional home loans.

-Still, because of their more flexible lending criteria, Non-QM loans may still be more attractive for self-employed first-time buyers.
+However, because of their more flexible lending criteria, non-QM loans may still be more attractive for self-employed first-time buyers, repeat buyers, real estate investors, and more.

 Non-QM mortgage payments are calculated the exact same way as regular mortgages.
 The only difference is the underwriting process which determines a borrower’s ability to repay using alternative documentation like bank statements instead of pay stubs.

-Hard money loans are designed for investment properties, while Non-QM loans are for residential and investment properties.
-Hard money loans typically require much higher down payments.
+Hard money loans are designed for investment properties, while non-QM loans are for residential and investment properties.
+Hard money loans typically require higher down payments than many types of non-QM loans and tend to have exceptionally short loan terms.